jessemiller/HamlPy/readme.md

 * compatible with django>=1.9 thanks to https://github.com/jessemiller/HamlPy/pull/166
 * single variables syntax is allowed in haml dict for single variables see [Attributes without values (Boolean attributes)](http://github.com/psycojoker/django-hamlpy/blob/master/reference.md#attributes-without-values-boolean-attributes)
 * ship with a version of django class based generic views that looks for `*.haml` and `*.hamlpy` templates in additions of the classcal ones. https://github.com/Psycojoker/django-hamlpy#class-based-generic-views
+* test using py.test and CI using travis-ci https://travis-ci.org/Psycojoker/django-hamlpy

 You might also be interested in [hamlpy3](hamlpy3) which is a python 3 **only** version of hamlpy.
 Supporting both python 2 and python 3 in django-hamlpy would be great.